Our Top Tips for New Skate Skiers

 6. Ski Uphill Without Poles

 You’ll hate this, but you’ll be glad you did it.
 A common mistake is using the upper body and poles to haul yourself uphill.
 You feel like your arms are dying but you can’t access the power of your legs.
+In efficient offset, approximately 60% of the propulsion comes from the legs and the remainder from the upper body.

 Put down your poles and learn how to ski uphill, legs only.
 Use a wide, low stance and make a wide v-shape with your skis.
 Practice this often, more often than you want to.